Guppster/ProjectLedger/_posts/2017-04-06-hackprinceton-2017.md

 Ultimately we finished fixed the bug and the other half of the team finished the website/camera part and everything was ready for demoing.
 We impressed many judges and were awarded Nvidia Shield mobile gaming consoles.
+You can find the offical page about the project located on <a href="https://devpost.com/software/princeton2017" target="_blank">DevPost</a>

 Other than the project, I spent a lot of time playing around with a 3D printer and exploring the beautiful campus.
 Some things I printed out were: a Jeep logo, a Pontiac logo, a coin with the Bitcoin logo on it and the totem from the movie